gdebrauwer/laravel-hateoas/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/gdebrauwer/laravel-hateoas.svg?style=flat-square)](https://scrutinizer-ci.com/g/gdebrauwer/laravel-hateoas)
 [![Total Downloads](https://img.shields.io/packagist/dt/gdebrauwer/laravel-hateoas.svg?style=flat-square)](https://packagist.org/packages/gdebrauwer/laravel-hateoas)

+> This package is a work in progress.

 Do you want to easily expose your REST API authorization logic?
 HATEOAS is technique to expose that logic usings links.
 This package makes it very easy to add links to your API resources in Laravel.

 ## Installation